 ‘For South Australian students in Years 6 - 12’.
 All other details from the site.

-Entries are normally open from the beginning of the school year and close on 24 February 2020.
+Entries are now closed.
 The School Mathematics Competition will be held in schools on 18 March 2020.
-Winners and their parents are invited to the Presentation Night to be held on 24 June 2020.
+Winners and their parents are invited to the Presentation Night to be held on 24 June 2020 at Pembroke School, Kensington Gardens.

 ‘The competition is of a demanding standard, designed to identify real mathematical talent.
 The competition is separated into three divisions : Junior Division - Students in years 7 and 8; Intermediate Division - Students in years 9 and 10; Senior Division - Students in years 11 and 12’.